Mids secure top seed in league for second straight season

-In five of his nine seasons, the Mids have won at least 30 games; marking the first time that the program has accomplished the feat.
+In six of his 10 seasons, the Mids have won at least 30 games; marking the first time that the program has accomplished the feat.
 For those within the college baseball ranks, this type of success should not come as a surprise as it has been synonymous with Kostacopoulos throughout his career.

-Under his watch, Navy has had six selections in the MLB First-Year Player Draft since 2007.
-Most recently, outfielder Alex Azor and starting pitcher Preston Gainey were both chosen in the 2012 draft.
+Under his watch, Navy has had seven selections in the MLB First-Year Player Draft since 2007.
+Most recently, starting pitcher Stephen Moore was selected in the 10th round (No. 300 overall) by the Atlanta Braves in the 2015 draft.
+Moore’s 10th-round selection was the highest a player from the Naval Academy has ever been taken in the MLB Draft.
+Prior to Moore, outfielder Alex Azor and starting pitcher Preston Gainey were both chosen in the 2012 draft.
 Azor was selected by the Toronto Blue Jays in the 10th round (No. 325 overall), while Gainey was taken in the 11th round (No. 365 overall) by the Milwaukee Brewers.
-Azor's 10th-round selection was the highest a player from the Naval Academy has ever been taken in the MLB Draft.

 During the summer of 2014, Kostacopoulos was inducted into the Maine Baseball Hall of Fame.